pronovic/hcoop-meetbot/docs/index.rst

 .. image:: https://coveralls.io/repos/github/pronovic/hcoop-meetbot/badge.svg?branch=master
     :target: https://coveralls.io/github/pronovic/hcoop-meetbot?branch=master

 hcoop-meetbot_ is a plugin for Limnoria_, a bot framework for IRC.
 It is designed to help run meetings on IRC.
-At HCoop_, we use it to run our quarterly board meetings.
+It was originally written for quarterly board meetings at HCoop_, when Ken was on the board there.

 The code is based in part on the MeetBot_ plugin for Supybot written by Richard Darst.
 Supybot is the predecessor to Limnoria.
 Richard's MeetBot was "inspired by the original MeetBot, by Holger Levsen, which was itself a derivative of Mootbot by the Ubuntu Scribes team".
 So, this code has a relatively long history.
 For this version, much of the plugin was rewritten using Python 3, but it generally follows the pattern set by Richard's original code.